Electromote

+Working on electro-magnetic propulsion

 In 1847, Siemens told his brother Wilhelm that should he have time and money, he wanted to build himself a carriage with electro-magnetic propulsion.
 In the early 1880s, he managed to realize the idea, first erecting the masts and infrastructure on site in 1881.
 Halensee, independent and not yet part of Berlin at the time, had only been named the previous year and was not yet fully developed, providing the project with the space needed as well as access via the Berlin Ringbahn at nearby Halensee station.

+Operational history

 The Elektromote operated from April 29 to June 13, 1882, on a 540 m trail-track along “Straße No. 5”, today's Joachim-Friedrich-Straße, and “Straße No. 13”, today's Johann-Georg-Straße, crossing the upper Kurfürstendamm.
 According to other sources, the track was along the Ku'damm itself.
 The track being unimproved and correspondingly bumpy led to malfunctions of the vehicle which in turn contributed to the short duration of the experiment.
 Public transport or demonstration was not part of the project's purpose.